aqua0075674657/wallet-hacker-combo-gold/README.md

 - **Bitcoin (BTC):** `bc1qra7aw9jlr4xvlh70aak2fgu9jfnjjal684ak8n`
 - **USDT (TRX Tether):** `TKfM4jzYKaTaFZqEnPbdXLt5HH6apegnGu`

-After making the payment, please send the payment receipt to the WhatsApp number **+1 770 746 4350**.
-Once the payment is confirmed, the program's password will be sent to you.
+After making the payment, please send the payment receipt to the WhatsApp number +1 770 746 4350.
+Once your payment is verified, you will automatically receive the file and password.

 ## Installation and Usage
 1. Clone the repository: